varnishcache/varnish-cache/doc/sphinx/reference/varnishtest.rst

 SCRIPTS
 =======

-The script language used for Varnishtest is not a strictly defined language.
-The best reference for writing scripts is the varnishtest program itself.
-In the Varnish source code repository, under `bin/varnishtest/tests/`, all the regression tests for Varnish are kept.
+The vtc syntax is documented at length in :ref:`vtc(7)`.
+Should you want more examples than the one below, you can have a look at the Varnish source code repository, under `bin/varnishtest/tests/`, where all the regression tests for Varnish are kept.

 An example::